Skip to main content

 2. Install Ruby.
 It is highly recommended that you install Ruby via a Ruby version manager.

-3. Run gem install inferno_core to install inferno.
+3. Run gem install inferno_core to install Inferno.

 4. Run gem install foreman to install foreman, which will be used to run the Inferno web and worker processes.